Comic-Con International: San Diego

 Comic-Con International became involved with APE in its second year and has ran the show until 2014, maintaining the basic concept and feel that Dan Vado created.
 In 2000, it moved from San Jose to San Francisco, where it was held until 2014.
 Under Comic-Con, APE was on the forefront of the self-publishing movement.
 The 2014 event featured over 350 exhibitors, including some of the leading independent comics publishers, plus hundreds of creators and self-publishers

 , and over 5,500 attendees.
-In addition to its Exhibit Hall, APE features a full programming schedule, special guests, hands-on workshops, and the Comic Creator Connection (CCC), a program featured at all of the Comic-Con sponsored events.
+In addition to its Exhibit Hall, APE under Comic-Con featured a full programming schedule, special guests, hands-on workshops, and the Comic Creator Connection (CCC), a program featured at all of the Comic-Con sponsored events.
 The CCC pairs up aspiring comics writers and artists, in hopes of creating the next great comics collaboration.
-At the end of the show in 2014, Comic-Con returned the reins of the show to Dan Vado, who will put on future shows in the San Jose area.
+At the end of the show in 2014, Comic-Con returned the reins of the show to Dan Vado, who will put on a 2015 event in the San Jose area.

 WonderCon was started in 1987 in Oakland, California, as “The Wonderful World of Comics Convention.”
 The show was the brainchild of Bay Area comics retailer John Barrett, who called on a number of friends and associates to help realize his vision, including Bob Borden, Bryan Uhlenbrock, Rory Root, and Mike Friedrich